Peppie84/FS22_CutterConverter/README.md

     The CutterConverter injects a new `fruitTypeConverter` for every Cutter-vehicle.
 It's used for<br />
     - winter wheat => wheat<br />
     - winter barley => barley<br />
-    It can also rename the old fruits to a new name like 'Summerwheat'.
 </p>

 </div>